Daggerheart: Publication history

 In April 2023, Darrington Press announced that they were creating two new roleplaying game systems – Illuminated Worlds for short campaigns and Daggerheart for longer campaigns – which were scheduled to have a public playtest during Gen Con in August 2023.
 Development of Daggerheart was led by lead designer Spenser Starke with co-designer Rowan Hall.
 Production on the project started after their work was completed on Candela Obscura.
 The open beta playtest of Daggerheart began on March 12, 2024; this playtest was made available at select game stores, as a PDF or on Demiplane via the Daggerheart Nexus.
 The Nexus edition includes digital character creation tools.
 The Critical Role cast also ran a live playtest on their Twitch and YouTube channels on March 12, with a sequel playtest in May 2024.
 Hayley McCullough, for the American Journalism, speculated that Daggerheart may allow Critical Role "to fully sever its connections to Dungeons & Dragons" with cast using "Daggerheart as their go-to system going forward".
 She commented that the "potential rippling consequences of such a move" is worth keeping an eye on.

 Daggerheart was released on May 20, 2025.
 The Age of Umbra limited series also started airing that month; the series features the cast of Critical Role playing Daggerheart in the "Age of Umbra" campaign frame created by Darrington Press creative advisor Matthew Mercer for the system.
+Business Insider reported that Daggerheart "sold out worldwide in under a week after its launch in May", with Critical Role Productions' chief operating officer Ed Lopez noting that the amount of ordered units was expected to be a year's supply but instead "lasted us literally two weeks".
+Lopez referred to this as "a Champagne problem" which changed their "view in terms of what this product can be".
 Darrington Press also released a system reference document (SRD) for the game in May 2025.
 Wargamer explained that "sharing a free SRD is common practice in the world of tabletop RPGs" as it allows "third parties to create license-safe spin-off products of the original work".
 Additionally in 2025, Darrington Press signed a sales and distribution agreement for U.S. and international markets with Macmillan Publishers to expand the release of their roleplaying game books in "the book channel, in addition to its existing distribution in the hobby channel".
 Lin Codega of Rascal noted this included both "their new fantasy heartbreaker, Daggerheart," and "their backlist" titles.